Tips for elegant contributions in the age of confident glazzing AI tooling

 ### AI companies hire humans

-If ChatGPT could do everything Sam Altman says it can do then OpenAI wouldn't have an intern program for summer 2026.
+If ChatGPT could do everything Sam Altman says it can do then OpenAI wouldn't have an intern program for fall 2026.
 The hype is for investors not developers.

 ### AI may destroy humanity